pkaminski/sample/README.md

 Let's make another revision
 More more more edits
 More revision.
 Why not.
 Let's make another change. /fii Edits are for the stronger than ever.
 Now.
+Then.